alfa23/portfolio-project-three/README.md

 ***

-## User Experience (UX)
+## USER EXPERIENCE (UX)

-### PROJECT GOALS
+### Project Goals

-• **Python Bandit** aims to cater for...
+- To create a command-line game of chance that is easy to navigate and fun play.
+- The game runs in a smooth loop, allowing users to play as many times as they wish.
+- To keep users informed of their current-game status.
+- To provide users with a goal/incentive to have "just one more go"...

 ### External User Goals: User Stories:

+- As a user, I want an easy-to-pick-up yet challeging game of chance to pass time online.
+- As a user, I want to easily identify the input required for each step.
-- As a user, I want
+- As a user, I want to receive clear feedback in the case of erroneous inputs.
-- As a user, I want
+- As a user, I want the option to play the game as many times as I wish.
-- As a user, I want
+- As a user, I want to try and better the All-Time Bandit Buster score and see my name at the top!

   Additional ***user expectations*** for consideration include:
   - Responsive: access site easily on any device
-  - Responsive: access site easily on any device

 ### Site Owner Goals:

-- Develop a simple interactive game of chance that runs in the CLI
+- Develop a simple interactive game of chance that runs in the CLI.
-- Give users the option to continue playing after the initial execution/first game
+- Give users the option to continue playing after the initial execution/first game.
-- Develop a simple interactive CLI game of chance

-  Additional ***stakeholder concerns*** for consideration:
-  -
-  -
-  -

-### Features To Include:

--
--
+- Provide a positive UX by ensuring users are kept informed with game info.
+- Provide a positive UX by ensuring that any user input errors are effectively dealt with.
+- Include a process to track/record the best user scores for the game & display the all-time best.

 ----